-As PPST is an interdepartmental program, applications should be directed to a department, usually that of the student’s previous degree.
+As PPSM is an interdepartmental program, applications should be directed to a department, usually that of the student’s previous degree.

 Testing Requirements (GRE, IELTS, etc.) are RELEVANT ONLY TO THE DEPARTMENTAL application process—for information about Testing Requirements please: